 The first thing I noticed was the setup philosophy.
 Incogni requires a bit more of a 'granular' start.
 You see a dashboard immediately filled with dozens of 'in-progress' requests.
 It feels productive, like you’ve just hired a very fast assistant.
 However, it requires a bit more initial attention to make sure you’ve granted the right permissions for them to act on your behalf across various jurisdictions, including CCPA protocols.

 DeleteMe is different.
-After I signed up on December 1, I didn't see much of anything.
-They have a 14-day wait time for the first report.
-If Incogni is the high-energy assistant, DeleteMe is the quiet contractor who tells you the job will be done in two weeks and then stops talking.
-For someone used to instant digital feedback, that first fortnight felt like I’d just thrown $129 into a black hole.
-You can read more about my skepticism in my post about my first month trying DeleteMe.
+After I signed up, I didn't see much of anything.
+They have about a two-week wait time for the first report.
+If Incogni is the high-energy assistant, DeleteMe is the quiet contractor who tells you the job will be done in a fortnight and then stops talking.
+For someone used to instant digital feedback, that first period felt like I’d just thrown my money into a black hole.
+But as a consultant, I also know that the loudest worker isn't always the most effective one.

 The Experience: January to April 2026